 In our version, we follow a modern interpretation of the story, as suggested by Bruno Bettelheim in his 1976 book The Uses of Enchantment, that the Beast represents a part of Beauty's self which seems frightening at first but which she must accept if she is to mature and become a unified person.
 Left alone in the castle with her dilemma, she finally demands to see the Beast.
 He first dons a beautiful golden mask and then removes it to reveal his true face.
 She is torn by her feelings towards him and her sense of devotion to her father, and so requests to return home.
 The Beast acquiesces as long as she returns in a month - by the next full moon.
 When the month is up, the moon is seen behind the castle and as we approach it we discover the Beast searching for Beauty through binoculars.
 However, she is at home and has forgotten.
 As soon as she realizes her forgetfulness, she is immediately back at the castle where she pledges never to leave the Beast again.
 Her decision breaks the spell and she is united in the healing glow of the full moon with the handsome prince.
 The magic thus removed, we see and hear the natural images of the characters, and even the Narrator leaves us with a tantalyzing clue as to his real identity.

 Beauty and the Beast is available on the Cambridge Street Records CD Inside (whose cover features one of the graphic images used in the piece).
-The entire work is available as a DVD video.
+The entire work is available as a DVD video or as be seen here.

 Beauty and the Beast was commissioned by oboist Lawrence Cherney for the Musical Mondays series of young people's concerts, with the assistance of the Laidlaw Foundation and the Music Section of the Canada Council.